pro-payne/video_chat_server/README.md

 ### For use Online

-You will need to use ngrok or anything else but after you have the public url, replace ws://localhost:3500 with wss://{remote_url_you_got_from_ngrok}
+You will need to use ngrok or anything else but after you have the public url, replace ws://localhost:3500 with wss://{remote_url_you_got_from_ngrok} on the caller.js and receiver.js from the front-end